 She Had a Rough Childhood

-Dorothy Dandridge was born November 9, 1922 in Cleveland, OH.
-Her mother Ruby was five-months pregnant with Dorothy when she left her husband Cyril Dandridge, taking Dorothy’s older sister, one-year-old Vivian, with her.
-It seems Cyril Dandridge wasn’t a bad husband, just a little too dull for the adventuresome Ruby who, even at five-months pregnant, found leaving her husband preferable to the stagnant life Cyril offered her living in his mother’s home…
+Dorothy Dandridge was born November 9, 1922 in Cleveland, Ohio.
+Her mother Ruby was five months pregnant with Dorothy when she left her husband, Cyril Dandridge, taking Dorothy’s older sister, one-year-old Vivian, with her.
+Cyril Dandridge wasn’t a bad husband.
+He was just a little too dull for the adventuresome Ruby who, even at five months pregnant, found leaving her husband preferable to the stagnant life Cyril offered her, living in his mother’s home.

 An Abusive "Proxy Parent"

-Ruby Dandridge was indeed a woman ahead of her times: after leaving Cyril in 1922—not something many women did in the 1920s—Ruby began a romance with Geneva Williams, a woman who, like Ruby, also left an unsatisfying marriage behind.
-Geneva would move into the Dandridge home, and effectively raise Dorothy and Vivian while Ruby became the family breadwinner.
+Ruby Dandridge was indeed a woman ahead of her time: after leaving Cyril in 1922—not something many women did in the 1920s—Ruby began a romance with Geneva Williams, a woman who, like Ruby, had left an unsatisfying marriage behind.
+Geneva moved into the Dandridge home, and effectively raised Dorothy and Vivian while Ruby became the family breadwinner.

 “This substitute father—that is what it turned out to be—was a woman for whom I developed a permanent fear and hate.
 Somehow much that I am and much that I am not I attribute to the near-sinister creature who walked into our house to help my mother, and stayed for the first half of my lifetime.”

-Through it all, it seemed as though Dorothy and Vivian could only depend on each other.
-With Ruby either oblivious, or turning a blind eye to Geneva’s abuse, the Dandridge sisters became extremely close.
-A childhood friend would later reflect that Dorothy and Vivian literally “had no one else to love but one another.”
+Through it all, Dorothy and Vivian could only depend on each other.
+With Ruby either oblivious or turning a blind eye to Geneva’s abuse, the Dandridge sisters became extremely close.
+A childhood friend later reflected that Dorothy and Vivian literally “had no one else to love but one another.”

-Young Dorothy, or Dottie, as her family and friends would call her, was a born entertainer.
-So good in fact, that by about age three, Dottie could memorize and perform her mother’s Paul Laurence Dunbar poetry readings, which Ruby recited at local churches.
-Ruby Dandridge, with acting aspirations of her own, excitedly noted her daughter’s natural abilities and charisma.
-She desired for her two girls a future brighter than her own, and believed show business was the answer.
-In her autobiography [aff. link], Dorothy would recall Ruby telling her girls
+Young Dorothy, or Dottie, as her family and friends called her, was a born entertainer.
+By about age three, Dottie could memorize and perform her mother’s Paul Laurence Dunbar poetry readings, which Ruby recited at local churches.
+Ruby Dandridge possessed her own acting aspirations, and excitedly noted her daughter’s natural abilities and charisma.
+For her two girls, Ruby dreamed of a future brighter than her own, and she fervently believed that show business was the answer.
+As Dorothy recalled in her autobiography [aff. link], Ruby often told her girls:

 “I don’t want you to go into service.
 You [are] not going to be a scullery maid.
 We’re going to fix it so you become something else than that.”